-There is evidence of human settlement and farming in the parish area going back to pre-Roman times.
+As a rural parish (see Appendix B) there is evidence of human settlement and farming throughout the parish area going back to pre-Roman times.
 Although then somewhat scattered, in time an appreciable cluster of housing developed around the present site of the Norman church and more recently in the area called 'Meadow Green'.